SergTestcom/sergtestcom/README.md

 ![Header](https://github.com/SergTestcom/sergtestcom/blob/main/logo/Logo.jpg)

 ### Hi there👋
-My name is Sergiy, and i am beginner of quality assurance specialist.
+My name is Sergiy, and i am beginner of quality assurance engineer.
 Here I posted my portfolio with information about the knowledge and skills of testing that I acquired in software testing courses.

 ### 📫 Contact me: